15 Phylogenomics

 Note

-A great advantage of ancient pathogen genomes is that they provide key calibration points to estimate molecular clocks and dated phylogenies.
-This is more difficult to do with modern data alone.
+A great advantage of ancient pathogen genomes is that they provide calibration points to estimate molecular clocks and dated phylogenies.
+This might not be possible to do with modern data alone.

-We will estimate a time-tree from our alignment using Bayesian inference as implemented in the BEAST2 software.
+We will estimate a time-tree from our alignment using Bayesian inference as implemented in the BEAST2 software (Bouckaert et al. 2014; Drummond and Bouckaert 2015).
 Bayesian inference is based on a probability distribution that is different from the likelihood: the posterior probability.
 The posterior probability is the probability of the parameters given the data.
 It is easier to interpret than the likelihood because it directly contains all the information about the parameters: point estimates such as the median or the mean can be directly estimated from it, but also percentile intervals which can be used to measure uncertainty.

 Therefore, for Bayesian inference, we need to complement our probabilistic model with prior distributions for all the parameters.
 Because we want to estimate a time tree, we also add another parameter: the molecular clock (average substitution rate in time units).